Building a Partition Wall in Garage in 9 Simple, Easy Steps!

 Toenailing

-Toenailing is a framing technique where two nails are driven at a 45 degree angle into two pieces of wood that are at a 90 degree angle.
-The nails are driven in from opposite sides such that they form a 90 degree angle between themselves.
+Toenailing is a framing technique where two nails are driven at a 45-degree angle into two pieces of wood at a 90-degree angle.
+The nails are driven in from opposite sides to form a 90-degree angle between themselves.

 You would need 4 8d nails, 2 on each side to make a secure joint between a stud and a base plate or a top plate.
 A toenail joint is surprisingly strong and ideal for a partition wall.